Content

 Pedagogy

-Teaching will involve lectures, seminars, tutorials, and class discussion.
+Teaching will involve lectures, seminars, tutorials, and class discussion (in each case, presented in modes appropriate for face-to-face or online learning contexts).

 Indicative Bibliography